 In 2010, Tosh.O. introduced the world to “surprise trust falls” in which a someone approaches a random person in public and says “trust fall” as they start to fall to see if the person will catch them.
 This is super fun if you’re up for laying on the ground…a lot.

 Now, we have a brilliant 8th grader trying this at a youth event.
 Yet another reason by working with teenagers is the best job anyone could have.

 I hope by watching this you experience some of the joy that is involved in knowing teenagers.
 They are wonderfully ridiculous and brilliant and brave.

 I’m praying that if someone ever trust fall bombs our youth group, we’ll be waiting with open arms.

 This error message is only visible to WordPress admins

-Warning: The account for brooklynlindsey needs to be reconnected.
-Due to Instagram platform changes on March 2, 2020, this Instagram account needs to be reconnected to allow the feed to continue updating.
+Error: The account for brooklynlindsey needs to be reconnected.
+Due to recent Instagram platform changes this Instagram account needs to be reconnected in order to continue updating.
 Reconnect on plugin Settings page